opea-project/GenAIExamples/comps/tts/README.md

 # 🚀Start Microservice with Docker

-The other way is to start the ASR microservice with Docker.
+Alternatively, you can start the ASR microservice with Docker.

 ## Build Docker Image